The Difference Between Graffiti and Art is Permission

 To report graffiti in progress, call 9-1-1.

-If you would like to register as a volunteer for the next clean up event please contact the Graffiti Abatement Coordinator, at either 416-2400 or
+If you would like to register as a volunteer for the next clean-up event, contact the Graffiti Abatement Coordinator by calling 970-416-2400 or email .

 If your group or organization would like to arrange for a 15-20 minute presentation regarding Graffiti in Fort Collins, please contact the Graffiti Abatement Coordinator, at 416-2400 or